ConsumerNZ/powerswitch-api/readme.md

 ## Powerswitch API

 Powerswitch has developed a new feature for retailers to access information about customers that are potentially switching.
-This consists of a simple set of url query params passed along once the user clicks the switch link on Powerswitch.
+This is provided in the form of URL query params passed along when the user clicks the switch link on Powerswitch.

+Here's a real example:

+`?a=52+XXX+St%2C+XXX%2C+XXXX+XXXX%2C+New+Zealand&address_id=ChXXXXXVk2ohQW0RsKgzxaxeR88&electricity_icp=00XXXX3000WR9F6&electricity_plan=Super+Saver+Uncontrolled&estimated_usage=17501&profile_id=QRdAlAVjwj&x=175.6657305&y=-40.9368174`

 ```
 {